 Information For Readers

-Dedicated sections of the journal aim at publishing critical reviews of new published books, as well as scientific notes of short length.
-In exceptional cases, Revista Española de Filosofía Medieval accepts modern translations of medieval and early-modern texts of short length and duly introduced.
-Translations should be realised bearing in mind their twofold aim of divulgation and scholarly contribution: the editorial committee will accept the submission only of those papers meeting both these requirements.
+Dedicated sections of the Journal publish critical reviews of newly published books and scientific notes of short length.
+In exceptional cases, the Journal accepts modern translations of medieval and Early Modern texts of short length accompanied by an introduction.
+Translations should be prepared bearing in mind their twofold aim of divulgation and scholarly contribution: the Editorial Board will only accept submission of papers meeting both of these requirements.

 Articles submitted must be original contributions.
 Please note that the Journal will accept a limited number of contributions by the same author.
 The editors will decide on a case-by-case basis whether to consider further contributions by the same author in a short period.
 Similar consideration may apply to book reviews.

 Authors should be aware that Revista Española de Filosofía Medieval will hold the copyright of the published articles.
 Consequently, articles published in the Journal must not be published again, either entirely or partially, in any other publications without explicit authorization by the Journal Editorial Board.